 Jon became the Chief Executive Officer of Great Lakes in 2010.
 From 2002 until 2009, he was a managing director and co-head of corporate finance for Navigant Consulting, Inc. and before that was the partner in charge of the corporate finance practice of KPMG, LLP.
 Jon holds a BS from Cornell and a MBA from Emory University.
 Great Lakes Dredge and Dock is an American company providing construction services in dredging and land reclamation, the largest such provider in North America.
 Great Lakes is also a leader in coastal protection and restoration projects, mitigating the potential risks of flooding and land erosion from storm surges by implementing techniques such as rebuilding beaches, building protective berms and dunes, and creating natural barrier islands along coastlines.

-Mark is one of the founders and is a Managing Partner at Antin Infrastructure Partners (a leading European private equity firm focused on infrastructure assets with currently approximately US$8bn under management).
-Antin has made investments in eight European countries and China in infrastructure assets including: Energy (Midstream, Generation, Renewables); Telecoms (Dark Fibre, Broadcast and Telecom Towers); Transportation (Rail, Roads, Ports, Motoring Service Areas); Social (Crematoria, Medical diagnostic laboratories, Psychiatric care homes).
+Mark is one of the founders and is a Managing Partner at Antin Infrastructure Partners (a leading European private equity firm focused on infrastructure assets with currently approximately US$17.5bn under management).
+Antin has made investments in eight European countries and in North America in infrastructure assets including: Energy (Midstream, District Energy, Renewables); Telecoms (Fibre, Broadcast and Telecom Towers); Transportation (Rail, Roads, Ports, Motorway Service Areas); Social (Crematoria, Medical diagnostic laboratories, Psychiatric care homes, Clinics and Childcare).
 Prior to Antin, Mark held senior roles at the FTSE 100 company Centrica Plc (where he had group-wide responsibility for Strategy, Business Development and M&A and was a member of the Executive Committee), UBS and Peregrine Holdings.
 His international career included six years living and working in Asia and two years in North America.
 Mark is a Chartered Accountant and has a BA (Dual Hons) in Economics, Accounting & Financial Management from the University of Sheffield.
 Mark is a member of the Board of the Sutton Trust, the UK's leading Education Foundation promoting social mobility through Education.
-He was recently invited by SDA Bocconi, one of Europe's leading business schools, to lecture to its MBA students as part of its flagship "Leadership Series".
+He also works closely with Bocconi, one of Europe's leading business schools, on their infrastructure programme and has lectured to its MBA students as part of its flagship "Leadership Series’’.

 Raymond DiPrinzio is an Executive Director and Team Leader of the Infrastructure Finance Team at Sumitomo Mitsui Banking Corporation (SMBC).
 Based in New York, Ray leads a team responsible for originating and arranging financing in the bank and capital markets for infrastructure projects in the U.S. and Canada.
 His experience include project lending, investment banking and financial advisory engagements for a wide range of public and private use facilities where he has provided financing for transportation, social infrastructure, environmental, energy generation, and telecommunication facilities with a particular emphasis on public-private-partnerships and Federal privatization.
 Recent financings include acting as Coordinating Lead Arranger for the Vista Ridge Water Supply Project, and Mandated Lead Arranger for the Long Beach Civic Center, the State Street Redevelopment Project, the Champlain Bridge, the Regina By-Pass, Ottawa Light Rail and Ohio State University Parking.
 Among other engagements, he has served as financial advisor to the U.S. Department of Transportation’s Transportation Infrastructure Finance and Innovation Act (TIFIA) Program Office where he provided advisory services on seven TIFIA financings; in addition, he has successfully closed financings for the U.S. Departments of Energy, Defense, National Institute of Health (NIH) and the Internal Revenue Service (IRS).
 Prior to SMBC, Ray was Head of Project Finance at CIFG and he has held senior project financing roles at Ambac, Scully Capital and Credit Suisse.
 He is a Member of Advisory Board of the Cornell Program on Infrastructure Policy, the Editorial Board of the Journal of Structured Finance and the Committee on Revenue and Finance of the Transportation Research Board.
 Raymond holds an MBA from the Columbia Business School a BA in History, with Honors, from the University of Michigan.